 This birding drive suggests one way to drive through the wildlife area visiting 8 hotspots.

-Join a group or venture to Killdeer Plains on your own.
-Dress warmly.
+When you go, dress warmly.
 Plan to stay to see the owls fly.
-Check Upper Sandusky for restaurants for dinner.
 Winter birding in Ohio is a great adventure.